Casa Bambini Essendon

 Nursery Space: 6 weeks – 2 years

-Learning starts from before birth, and our Educators have created a welcoming and nurturing nursery environment where each baby feels safe to explore and discover new things - through their senses, their communication and cues (body language, facial expression and sounds) and by experimenting.
-On any given day you can see the nursery children engaging in all types of play, water play, music time, story time and more.
-Every day provides a brand new, exciting adventure for our babies to support their development, learning and wellbeing!
+Learning starts from before birth, and our Educators have created a welcoming and nurturing nursery environment where each baby feels safe to explore and discover new things - through their senses, their communication and cues (body language, facial expression and sounds) and through experimentation.
+On any given day you can see the nursery children engaging in all types of play including sensory play, music time, story time and more.
+Every day provides a brand new, exciting adventure for our babies to support their development, learning and wellbeing.

 Toddler Space: 2 - 3 years

 Our teachers and educators encourage the children to learn through play to help enhance their sensory-motor development.
-This happens through carefully planned music, dance, games and reading experiences.
+This happens through carefully planned music, dance, games, role playing and reading experiences.

-On any given day the Toddler children can be seen developing their numeracy by building a tower, sorting objects, pointing and identifying shapes and patterns and participating in counting songs and games.
+On any given day the Toddlers can be seen developing their numeracy by building a tower, sorting objects, pointing and identifying shapes and patterns and participating in counting songs and games.

 Children in our toddler space are encouraged to participate in group play.
-Group play is important as it helps our toddlers develop important social skills such as, turn taking, developing self confidence and emotional self regulation.
-Our team helps children through talking, planning and role modelling.
+Group play is important as it helps our toddlers develop important social skills such as, turn-taking, developing self-confidence and emotional self-regulation.
+Our skilled team helps children through talking, planning and role modelling.

 Kindergarten Space: 3 – 6 years

 Kindergarten is a unique time for learning with peers and developing skills for later learning including confidence and curiosity, important skills for starting school.
-Our play-based program encourages active engagement in learning and supports a range of positive developmental outcomes including resilience, independence, critical thinking and creativity.
+Our play-based program has school readiness at its core, encouraging active engagement in learning and supporting a range of positive developmental outcomes including resilience, independence, critical thinking and creativity.

-The oral language supports literacy learning.
-A child’s oral language ability is the best predictor for later success in learning to read and write.
+The oral language supports literacy learning and a child’s oral language ability is the best predictor for later success in learning to read and write.
 Hearing the sounds within a language is the first critical step for all literacy learning.
-Our team supports our Kindergarten children's development by engaging in rich discussions, introducing new vocabulary as part of everyday conversations, as well as singing, playing games, and reading with the children daily.
+Our team supports our Kindergarten children's literacy development by engaging in rich discussions, reading, storytelling, dramatic play and experimentation all of which introduce new vocabulary as part of everyday conversations.

 Throughout the Kindergarten year, children use their language to share ideas, ask questions, express themselves, and connect with peers and adults in social settings.

-Social-emotional skills, including the ability to self-regulate emotions, is supported through group learning environments.
+Social-emotional skills, including the ability to self-regulate emotions, are supported through group learning experiences.
 Our team supports each child’s social and emotional development by labelling and talking about emotions and supporting appropriate responses as together, they engage in new and challenging situations.
-Lastly, ensuring that all children are ready for the ‘big school’ by preparing them for all that ‘big school’ has to offer.
+Our goal in the kindergarten year is to prepare children and families for a smooth transition to primary school.

 Morning